SanyaShilov/ProjectEuler/README.md

 # ProjectEuler
-about 170 solutions of Project Euler problems in Python and sometimes in other languages
+More than 200 solutions of Project Euler problems in Python and sometimes in other languages